Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Predicting proton irradiation constraints: dose rate, sample thickness, and temperature uniformity

 \section{Predicting proton irradiation constraints: dose rate, sample thickness, and temperature uniformity}

 Because protons directly heat their samples during irradiation, the dose-rate, sample thickness, and temperature uniformity are inherently coupled for a proton irradiation experiment.
-While this beam-heating phenomena is well known, we lack information about the inherent dose-rate limits set by heating.
+While this beam-heating phenomena is well known, there is a lack information about the inherent dose-rate limits set by heating.
 To address this knowledge gap, modeling of interaction of protons with sample materials was performed to understand what experimental conditions are achievable.
 This modeling captures the deposition of heat into a sample by a 12 MeV proton beam, the conduction of that heat under ideal circumstances, and the amount of damage created by the protons.
 This establishes bounds on what dose-rates and sample thicknesses are achievable for 12 MeV proton irradiation, as a representative case for all intermediate-energy ion irradiation.
-A 12 MeV beam was used for this analysis because it is the beam energy provided by the superconducting cyclotron available in the irradiation facilities of the authors \cite{Jepeal}; however, the methodology and modeling tools developed for this assessment can be easily applied to any irradiation energy.
+A 12 MeV beam was used for this analysis because it is the beam energy available to the materials irradiation facility that performed the irradiation demonstration in section \ref{Sec:Validate}~\cite{Jepeal}; however, the methodology and modeling tools developed for this assessment can be easily applied to any irradiation energy.